fzingg/hyperloop-showcase/README.md

 ### Opal under the covers

-**HyperReact** is a DSL wrapper of React which uses Opal to compile Ruby code to ES5 native JavaScript.
-If you have not used Opal before then you should at a minimum read the excellent guides as they will teach you enough to get you started with **HyperReact**.
+**Hyperloop Components** is a DSL wrapper of React which uses Opal to compile Ruby code to ES5 native JavaScript.
+If you have not used Opal before then you should at a minimum read the excellent guides as they will teach you enough to get you started with **Hyperloop Components**.

 + [Opal](http://opalrb.org/)
 + [Opal Guides](http://opalrb.org/docs/guides/v0.9.2/index.html)